‘Be ready to fight’: FBI probe of U.S. Capitol riot finds evidence detailing coordination of an assault

 “They talk about things like this in a lot of their propaganda, and the fact that the Capitol Police allowed this to happen, you can call it a security breach, or intelligence failure, but these people do not look at this as a failure, they look at it as an overwhelming success, and one that will inspire others for years.”

-Julie Tate and Alice Crites contributed to this report.
+Alice Crites, Joyce Lee, Elyse Samuels and Julie Tate contributed to this report.